JCSDA-internal/ioda-converters/src/satbias/README.md

 # GSI Satbias Converter

-GSI Satbias Converter is a tool that converts GSI files with bias correction coefficients (satbias) to the NetCDF files written using IODA ObsGroup capability.
+GSI Satbias Converter is a tool that converts GSI files with satellite bias correction coefficients (satbias) to the NetCDF files written using IODA ObsGroup capability.
 One NetCDF file is created for each sensor.